richardfearn/mythcal/README.md

     * Google APIs Client Library for Python (`"python3-googleapi"` for Ubuntu;
       `"python3-google-api-client"` for Fedora).

-4. Copy the template configuration file, `mythcal.conf.template`, to `mythcal.conf`, and add the missing settings.
-The sections are:

-    * `[calendar]` - details about your Google Calendar.
-To find the `"id"`, go into Google Calendar Settings, click the calendar you want to use under "Settings for my calendars" on the left-hand side, and look in the "Integrate calendar" section.
-The Calendar ID should be displayed: it will look something like `"abc123def@group.calendar.google.com"`.
-Please remember: USE A SEPARATE CALENDAR FOR MYTHCAL, or your appointments will be deleted!

-5. Give mythcal permission to access your calendar.
+3. Give mythcal permission to access your Google account.
 Run `mythcal --auth` and follow the instructions.

-6. Run mythcal manually with the `--dry-run` or `-n` option.
-This will tell you what's going to be changed in your Google Calendar.
-Hopefully it won't tell you that your important appointments are going to be deleted, because you'll be using a **separate** calendar for mythcal!
+4. Run mythcal manually with the `--dry-run` or `-n` option.
+(The first time you run this, a new calendar will be created for MythTV programmes.)
+This will tell you what's going to be changed in your calendar.

-7. If everything looks good, set up a cron job which will execute mythcal as often as you like.
+5. If everything looks good, set up a cron job which will execute mythcal as often as you like.
 The command being run should look something like this:

    `cd /path/to/mythcal/directory && ./mythcal`